 - How I manage daily life with progressive CIDP: Exercise + Infusions + Diet & Drugs

 My CIDP Management: Other than CIDP I have always had excellent health.
 As a 30 year veteran of 10k running I am very aware of changes happening to by body, and certainly did not expect to experience CIDP symptoms.
 Now I realize that CIDP is to be with me for ever I have found that good management is absolutely crucial to my daily life and that if I give-in to the challenges, it will be much, much worse than it already is!
 Exercise, especially running, may be the best non-medical treatment for my CIDP.
 My ability to still run 10 km amazes my doctors (and even myself actually)!
 I have an excellent diet which is gluten free and this has reduced my CIDP-induced digestive discomfort.
-I do not take drugs or vitamins (other than IVIG therapy which is a blood product).
+I do not take drugs or vitamins other than IVIG therapy (and testosterone patch).
 I avoid exposure to chemicals especially those at home including perfumes/lotion.
 I try to keep up my busy lifestyle as a global traveling business person but I have found it more-and-more difficult to maintain.
 Sitting (and standing) at a desk or in a plane is in 2016 becoming highly problematic due to the pain of non-movement and deleterious effect it has longer term.

 After so many years I have found that FREQUENT all body movement throughout EVERY DAY combined with a daily muscle-stretching routine is my underlying best approach to managing my CIDP!